amee342/Deep-Learning-Model-with-MLflow/README.md

 - Compare the results of the runs in the MLflow UI

-- Choose the best run and register it as a model
+- Choose the best run and register it as a model (best-wine-quality model)

-- Deploy the model to a REST API
+- Deploy the model to a REST API (future work)

-- Build a container image suitable for deployment to a cloud platform
+- Build a container image suitable for deployment to a cloud platform (future work)

 ![MLflow Process](./images/MLflowProcess.png)

+1. Hyperparameter Sweep

+The investigated hyperparameters are learning rate and momentum.
+In the [notebook](starter.ipynb)